Licensing and regulations for events and fundraising activities

 Who does not need an entertainment licence?

 There are some situations in which you do not need an entertainment licence.
-Bear in mind that you may still need a separate licence to play copyrighted material to show films or play music.
+Bear in mind that you may still need a separate licence to play copyrighted material.

 You do not need an entertainment licence for